emmo78/com.medilabosolutions.type2diabetesfinder/README.md

 ### Properties : ./src/main/resources/application.properties :

-Does not contain SGBD properties, these are saved in "./db.properties" writted in "./.gitignore"
+Does not contain SGBD properties, these are saved in "./db.properties" which is addeded in "./.gitignore"
  - spring.datasource.url
  - spring.datasource.username
  - spring.datasource.password